namanaman/namanaman/README.md

 - 👋 Hi, I’m @namanaman
-- 👀 I’m interested in using technology for meaningful and humane ends.
+- 💭 I want to build technology for meaningful and humane ends
-- 📫 How to reach me: agrawal.nmn@gmail.com

 <!---
 namanaman/namanaman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.